V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – muyimbidi / nyimbidi : singer, chorister

-– muyinga : great very evil sorcerer
+– muyinga : ignoramus, uninitiated / great sorcerer very evil

 – muyombe : Mukongo of the Mayombe in the Centre-West of the Kongo space